 Uninsured motorist coverage of at least $25,000 in bodily injury coverage for one person and $50,000 for more than one person.

-While this is the minimum coverage you need to buy before you can legally drive in Wisconsin, many Jerry drivers actually choose higher liability limits, along with comprehensive and collision coverage.
-When you also consider that nearly 16% of Wisconsin drivers are uninsured or underinsured, it may also be wise to bump up the limits on your uninsured/underinsured motorist (UIM) protection.
+While this is the minimum coverage you need to buy in Wisconsin before you can legally drive, many Jerry drivers actually choose higher liability limits, along with comprehensive and collision coverage.
+When you also consider that nearly 16% of Wisconsin drivers are uninsured or underinsured, it may also be wise to bump up the limits on your uninsured/underinsured motorist (UM/UIM) protection.

 -